Laura Walker-Kirk Muyres win mixed doubles event; Danielle Inglis and John Epping win on Tour | TSN

 Team Epping hammered Whitby's Team Sam Mooibroek in the final 8-1, shaking hands after just four ends.

-Epping, third Matthew Camm, second Patrick Janssen and lead Jason Camm also defeated Team Glenn Howard in the semifinal by a score of 5-4.
+Epping, third Aaron Squires, second Patrick Janssen and lead Jason Camm also defeated Team Glenn Howard in the semifinal by a score of 5-4.

 Other Winners on Tour